Commercial

 |---|---|---|

-| Car yards and forecourts | One branch can hold the broad frontage or lot while the tighter view helps the operator inspect a specific vehicle approach or movement. | Fixed entry, office, or key-control views. |
+| Car yards and forecourts | One camera position can hold the broad frontage or lot while the tighter view helps the operator inspect a specific vehicle approach or movement. | Fixed entry, office, or key-control views. |

 | Transport depots and logistics yards | Useful for broader loading zones, truck movement, or gate-adjacent overview where the operator still wants a closer look without losing context. | Fixed gate, dispatch, and dock evidence views. |